danube-messaging/danube/info/WAL_Cloud_Persistence_Design.md

 - WALCache integration:
   - In-memory ring buffer capacity by bytes/time; tail reader prefers cache and falls back to tail files.
-  - Evict ranges only after upload commit and sufficient subscriber advancement.
+  - Evict ranges only after upload commit and after active subscribers have advanced beyond the range, and in alignment with the retention floor policy above.

 - Concurrency and backpressure:
   - Append path non-blocking until cache/queue limits; then apply backpressure or reject per policy.